ghusta/docker-fakesmtp/README.md

 See which ones there : [Update to version X on base os Y](https://github.com/docker-library/openjdk/issues/272).

-At the moment, OpenJDK 8 and 11 Docker images are based on the versions published here : https://adoptopenjdk.net/upstream.html .
+At the moment, OpenJDK 11, 17, 21 Docker images are based on the versions published here : https://adoptium.net/temurin/releases/ .